 This includes the script in which the language is written.
 For example, in Devnagri, Mandarin, and other Asian languages, characters are written differently.
 Also, some languages like Hebrew and Arabic are written right to left.
 Using Unicode, the Universal Coded Character Set, can make adaptation to other languages and writing styles much easier.

 - WordPress is by far the most widely-used CMS, with 35% of all websites out there based on it.
-It is available in over 120 languages.

 - Drupal is a free open-source CMS which is mostly used by big corporations and supports 94 languages.

 - Joomla is a free, open-source CMS used to publish content on the web.
 It supports 75 languages currently.